• Skip to primary navigation

 side angle of vegetarian quiche in pan with slice taken out

-Yes!
-This is the magic of veggie quiches.
-The best way is to freeze the crust and filling separately.
+For freezing, the best way is to freeze the crust and filling separately prior to baking.
 Prep all of the filling (veggies + milk and egg mixture) and then put it into a bag or freezer safe container and freeze for up to 3 months.
+I often meal prep several at a time when doing this.

 Why is my quiche watery or soggy?